nkhorman/json_fdw/README.md

 other than Select.
 Use of these two options are mutually exlusive to the \`\`filename'' and
 \`\`http_post_vars'' table options.

-Rather than add additional table options for differing operations, ie select, insert, etc., which necessitate table destruction and re-creation to change, a more felexible approch was taken by using a json object to describe the operational characteristics.
-This json object should be stored on the remote source where the data is sourced and operations actually take place, which is what the \`\`rom_url'' option is used for.
+Rather than add additional table options for differing operations, ie Select, Insert, etc., which necesitate table destruction and re-creation to change, a more flexible approach was taken by using a json object to describe the operational characteristics.
+The locations of the json object is specified by the \`\`rom_url'' option.

+The \`\`rom_path'' option is used to specify which operation set to use. ie. the name of the table be operated on.

 An example ROM (Remote Operations Mapping) json object follows;